HitmanVere/fix-ape/README.md

 # APE Mode - Call of Duty: Black Ops 3 - Mod Tools Fixes
 A project to fix and enhance mod tools for Black Ops 3

 Every change has comment "// HV" attached.
+Want to contribute?
+Either push or send me DM in Discord: HitmanVere#7069, DM preferred.
+Add comments for easier time checking what is changed.
 Current changes in following folders:

 deffiles:
 - Weapon Camo slots correctly fill in using weaponcamotables like they should